AnestLarry/Simserver/Readme.md

- upload  - allow user upload files to host uploadText  - allow user fill textarea to save text in txt zip  - allow zip dir for download (DANGER!) log  - put log in file downloadCode  - use download code to download a group file with setting
+ upload  - allow user upload files to host uploadText  - allow user fill textarea to save text in txt zip  - allow zip dir for download (DANGER!) https  - use https with crt and key log  - put log in file downloadCode  - use download code to download a group file with setting
 Args: